This is the Part 6 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Aliases: -cloud=false

-Can be either a path to an HCL file with key/value assignments (same format as terraform.tfvars
+Can be either a path to an HCL file with key/value assignments (same format as terraform.tfvars) or a key=value format.

 Can be specified multiple times.
 The backend type must be in the configuration itself.